Mortgages for over 60s

 Many building societies do not have an upper age limit for when the mortgage needs to be repaid.²

-Equity release products are sold by different lenders than mainstream mortgages.
+Different lenders offer equity release than mainstream mortgages.
 You should look for a provider that is a member of the Equity Release Council.

 The Equity Release Council has a directory of equity release advisers ³ and equity release providers.⁴

 An independent adviser can talk to you about how to release equity from your home.